mozilla-services/socorro/webapp-django/INSTALL.md

 --------------

-Before running the tests, you will have to make sure your configuration has the CACHES key set to use LocMemCache as a backend.
-See ``crashstats/settings/local.py-dist`` for a working example.
+Before running the tests, you will have to make sure your configuration has the CACHES key set to use LocMemCache as a backend (however it will break work of an anonymous CSRF on servers with more than one web-server thread).
+See
+``crashstats/settings/local.py-dist`` for a working example.
 Then you will need to compress static files, using the
 following: